aluntzer/radtel/README.md

 plugin-based and must be supplied with the implementation of the control logic for the particular hardware configuration.

-Currently, the only hardware plugins supplied here are for used with the *Old SRT* (CASSI mount, digital receiver model).
+Currently, the only production-grade hardware plugins supplied here are for used with the *Old SRT* (CASSI mount, digital receiver model).
 It is highly recommended you update the STAMP controller with the firmware with fractional count support [SRT Memo 22](https://www.haystack.mit.edu/wp-content/uploads/2020/07/memo_SRT_022.pdf).